 • Quick recipe- this french toast takes 5 minutes to prep and then you cook the slices right away.
 Hardly takes any time!

-• Easy to meal prep- If you're an avid meal-prepper, this protein french toast is amazing for a quick and easy high-protein breakfast.
+• Easy to meal prep- If you’re an avid meal-prepper, this protein french toast is amazing for a quick and easy filling breakfast.
 Just reheat on the stove or in the microwave!

 Recipe Ingredients